 We’re going to take a closer look at a few causes of neck pain that are particularly prevalent in modern society.

-How Technology Is Causing Pain in the Neck
+How Technology Is Causing Pain

 The Washington Post wrote an expose on what is being referred to as text neck, although that term has not been adopted as an official diagnosis by the medical community.
 Basically, the idea is that our mobile devices are causing neck problems by changing our posture.